new333333/test2/ssf/samples/extendedws/readme.txt

 4. Restart ICEcore server.

-5. To test the newly added WS operation, go to samples/remtingclient, execute "ant compile", and run "wsclient.bat getBinderTitle 1" (on Windows).
+5. To test the newly added WS operation, go to samples/remotingclient, execute "ant zip", and run "wsclient.bat getBinderTitle 1" (on Windows).
 It runs a sample client program that invokes the getBinderTitle WS operation that was built and deployed in the step 1 above.

+You can also point your browser to http://<icecore host>:<port>/ssf/ws/Facade?wsdl to make sure that the newly added WS operation is exported through WSDL.